 I would recommend having a small reflector with you in case you need to bounce the direct light or redirect it to another spot.

 You can also use a translucent reflector to help cut out some of the harsh light coming in from your main light source.
+Here is a great 5-in-1 reflector to have on hand just in case.

 How I positioned the model